 RVers deal with a different sort of problem as they travel because they never know what the quality of the water that they are bringing into their RV’s.
 And for most RVers, hauling around bottled water is not the answer.
 The best way to deal with the problem of RV park water supply is to either filter or purify it.

 If you are purifying your water you are trying to treat tainted water after it has reached your drinking glass.
 If you are filtering your water you are filtering out the bad stuff before it reaches your drinking glass.
 So, it is better to filter your drinking water.
 Can you do both?
 Read on!

 Filtering your water before you drink it will remove impurities that water treatment facilities may leave behind.
 Even though the water you drink has been treated by a local municipality, or it is from a water well system, there may still be things in that water that are bad for you.

 There may be inorganic and organic stuff in your water, including things added or missed by the water treatment facility like fluoride, prescription medication residue, and agricultural runoff.
 A good water filter like the Berkey water filters system will remove these residual compounds before you drink the water.
 So, what is the best water filtration system?

 What Water Filtration Systems Have We Used in the Past?

 There are many options available today for the consumer to consider when trying to decide on a water filtration system that will actually do what it claims to do.
 Certainly, not all methods are created equal!

-There a water filter pitchers, faucet mounted systems, under-sink mounted filters, whole house water filtration, etc. The water that these produce is only as good as the filter that it uses.
+There a water filter pitchers, faucet-mounted systems, under-sink mounted filters, whole house water filtration, etc. The water that this produces is only as good as the filter that it uses.
 So the determining factor then will be the filter specifications as to what contaminants the filter removes from the water that passes through it.